-Leadership Strategy in a Competitive World This course focuses on organizational decisions and their impact, examining decision-making and problem analysis from the perspective of founders, general managers, or chief executives, and exploring management and deployment of resources to pursue profitability within a competitive world.
+Leadership Communication and Conflict Resolution This course focuses on organizational decisions and their impact, examining decision-making and problem analysis from the perspective of founders, general managers, or chief executives, and exploring management and deployment of resources to pursue profitability within a competitive world.
+Credit Hours: 3

-Managing Cultural Differences Similar to BOML 302, this course enables students to become more competitive in their chosen career fields by developing an understanding of global economic interdependence and challenges of relating to people from other countries or cultures.
+Similar to BOML 302, this course enables students to become more competitive in their chosen career fields by developing an understanding of global economic interdependence and challenges of relating to people from other countries or cultures.
+Credit Hours: 3

-Supply Management & Global Sourcing Strategies This course covers sourcing and supply management's impact on firm success and profitability, considering costs, prices, ethics, globalization, risks, and influence on product design, inventory management, and other functional activities, using lectures, case discussions, simulations, and movie clips.
+This course covers sourcing and supply management's impact on firm success and profitability, considering costs, prices, ethics, globalization, risks, and influence on product design, inventory management, and other functional activities, using lectures, case discussions, simulations, and movie clips.
+Credit Hours: 3

-International Business and Entrepreneurship This course covers entrepreneurial action in an international context, familiarizing students with business plan elements and what venture capitalists look for in evaluating plans.
+This course covers entrepreneurial action in an international context, familiarizing students with business plan elements and what venture capitalists look for in evaluating plans.
 Students critically analyze entrepreneurial ventures from history, identifying success or failure factors, and learning to identify bases of sustainable competitive advantage essential for success in an international context.

-Managing the Global & Regional Business Environment II The second part of this course covers the Regional Business Environment, including a geographical, demographic, and cultural overview of the region, and developing tools for analysis useful in assessing the global business environment.
+The second part of this course covers the Regional Business Environment, including a geographical, demographic, and cultural overview of the region, and developing tools for analysis useful in assessing the global business environment.

-Leadership Communication and Conflict Resolution This course broadens students' global mindset and negotiation skills, focusing on cross-cultural issues, communication, and negotiation in cross-cultural environments.
+This course broadens students' global mindset and negotiation skills, focusing on cross-cultural issues, communication, and negotiation in cross-cultural environments.
 It explores methodologies to understand and measure national cultures and examines the impact of national culture through rigorous and practical approaches.
+Credit Hours: 3 GML 428This course introduces students to various management models and techniques, applying them to selected business cases, stressing strategic planning and strategic management.
+It includes activities and assignments designed to help students critically and innovatively think through the decision-making process.
+Credit Hours: 3